-Debt investments include convertible and exchangeable bonds accounted for under the fair value option, for which the fair value as of March 31, 2022 and 2023 were RMB8,339 million and RMB7,167 million, respectively.
-The aggregate fair value of these convertible and exchangeable bonds was lower than their aggregate unpaid principal balance as of March 31, 2022 and 2023 by RMB3,248 million and RMB2,993 million, respectively.
-Unrealized gains (losses) recorded on these convertible and exchangeable bonds in the consolidated income statements were RMB1,573 million, RMB(3,112) million and RMB(262) million during the years ended March 31, 2021, 2022 and 2023, respectively.
+Debt investments include convertible and exchangeable bonds accounted for under the fair value option, for which the fair value as of March 31, 2021 and 2022 were RMB11,343 million and RMB8,339 million, respectively.
+The aggregate fair value of these convertible and exchangeable bonds was higher (lower) than their aggregate unpaid principal balance as of March 31, 2021 and 2022 by RMB90 million and RMB(3,248) million, respectively.
+Unrealized (losses) gains recorded on these convertible and exchangeable bonds in the consolidated income statements were RMB(1,651) million, RMB1,573 million and RMB(3,112) million during the years ended March 31, 2020, 2021 and 2022, respectively.

-Debt investments also include debt investments accounted for at amortized cost, for which the allowance for credit losses as of March 31, 2022 and 2023 were RMB4,336 million and RMB4,085 million, respectively.
+Debt investments also include debt investments accounted for at amortized cost, for which the allowance for credit losses as of March 31, 2021 and 2022 were RMB1,110 million and RMB4,336 million, respectively.